Azrenbeth/rust-synapse-compress-state/README.md

 The tool can be run manually when you are running out of space, or be scheduled to run periodically

+The outupt from the auto_compressor will be sent to `auto_compressor.log` (in the directory that the compressor is run from)

 ## Building

 This tool requires `cargo` to be installed.
 See https://www.rust-lang.org/tools/install